pranavsundararajan/National-Cyber-Scholarship-2021-Writeups/Binary/BH01/README.md

 Download the file and find a way to get the flag.

 ## Approach
 When we run the [program](bh01.zip), we are asked for an input.
 After some initial fuzzing, we see that depending on the input we get varying lengths of the flag.
-From this, I assume that this has something to do with the length of the buffer, but decided to do some more fuzzing to see how much of the flag I can get.
-After a few minutes, I got to this point.
+After a few minutes of more fuzzing, I got to this point.
 ```
 ~$ ./program
 What is the magic word?